himefei/LifAi2/README.md

    python run.py
    ```
 2. Click the "Toggle Toolbar" button in the app hub
-3. Select a prompt from the toolbar's dropdown menu
+3. Select a prompt from the toolbar's dropdown menu (edit/manage prompts via the Prompt Editor)
 4. Click the "Process Text" button
 5. Select any text you want to improve
 6. Wait for the magic to happen! ✨

+---

-## 🚀 Welcome!
+## 🏗️ Architecture

-Hey there! 👋 I'm not a professional programmer, but with some high school coding experience and a lot of enthusiasm, I'm diving into the world of GitHub to build something awesome with AI.

-Inspired by powerful AI tools like **Claude Dev** and **Cursor**, I've created lightweight apps and Chrome extensions.
-Now, I'm taking on a bigger challenge: a Python app powered by [OLLAMA](https://ollama.ai/) and [LM Studio](https://https://lmstudio.ai/) for:

-- ✍️ **Writing Improvement**: Enhance text with custom prompts
-- ✏️ **Prompt Editor**: Craft and refine your AI prompts with customizations
-- 🚀 **RAG**: Built-in RAG support for knowledge

-## 🎯 Why This Project?

-AI coding assistants have opened up amazing possibilities for tech enthusiasts like me.
-This project is all about learning, experimenting, and seeing what we can create together with AI help.
+- **Core**: Central app logic and UI hub.
+- **Modules**: Plugin-style features (e.g., floating toolbar, prompt editor, knowledge manager).
+- **Utils**: Shared utilities (AI clients, knowledge base, clipboard, logging).
+- **Config**: Centralized configuration and prompt management.
+- **Prompt Storage**: All prompts are managed in `lifai/modules/prompt_editor/prompts.json` for transparency and backup.

+---

 ## 🤝 Contribute

-This is a personal learning journey, and I'm still getting the hang of GitHub.
-But I'm open to ideas and collaborations!
+This is a personal learning journey, but contributions and ideas are welcome!
 Feel free to open an issue or submit a pull request.

+---

 ## 🙏 Thanks